LogtalkDotOrg/logtalk3/manuals/_sources/devtools/lgtunit.rst.txt

 The term-expansion performed by the ``lgtunit`` object sets the test object ``source_data`` flag to ``on`` and the ``context_switching_calls`` flag to ``allow`` for code coverage and debugging support.
-But these settings can always be overriden in the test objects.
+But these settings can always be overridden in the test objects.

 The ``tester-sample.lgt`` file (at the root of the Logtalk distribution)